 The Honors Program at the University of Washington has developed values, goals and outcomes that are essential for potential students to understand before beginning the application process.
 With regard to the points listed above:

 - Advanced courses in high school, whether Honors, AP, or IB, are significantly different from university Honors core courses.
 The latter attempt to get students to see beyond the disciplinary boundaries established in the typical high school curriculum and to understand the interconnectedness of all knowledge.
 Not infrequently, Honors students enter college with an eye toward acquiring expertise in a particular field (e.g., medicine, engineering, business, international studies).
-The continuation of a highly compartmentalized understanding of education, combined with the ambition of getting into the best post-graduate institution, often leads to resentment at having to study topics outside of the student's chosen discipline(s) and, under the new curriculum, to include experiential learning projects and maintain an on-going portfolio.
-Students who want a more streamlined course of study that supports a more focused approach to education might not consider the University Honors Program appropriate for their purposes.
+The continuation of a highly compartmentalized understanding of education, combined with the ambition of getting into the best post-graduate institution, often leads to resentment at having to study topics outside of the student's chosen discipline(s) and to include experiential learning projects and maintain an on-going portfolio.
+Students who want a streamlined course of study that supports a more focused approach to education might not consider the University Honors Program appropriate for their purposes.

 - The University Honors Program is indeed a highly competitive program and acceptance does set the admitted student apart.
 But such recognition alone will not lead to satisfaction if the student's goals are out of sync with the Program's values that also include community, diversity, leadership, lifelong learning, global and community engagement, and research.